 As well as the rent and council tax, you need enough money to pay for utilities and household bills.

 Expect to pay for gas, electricity, water, a TV licence, telephone and broadband.

 You can usually choose to pay each month, quarterly or yearly.
 Shop around for deals to reduce your costs.

-If you move into a shared house, bills are usually shared between the people living there.
+Energy costs in shared accommodation are usually shared between the people living there.

 Last updated 03 Feb 2017 | © Shelter